Yohan460/terraform-provider-jamf/website/docs/d/policy.html.md

     * `name` - Name of the site
 * `scope` - Scope of the policy
   * `all_computers` - State of the policy being scoped to all computers
-  * `computers` - Details a computer the policy is scoped to
+  * `computer` - Details a computer the policy is scoped to
     * `id` - ID of the computer
     * `name` - Name of the computer
     * `udid` - UDID of the computer
-  * `computer_groups` - Details a computer group the policy is scoped to
+  * `computer_group` - Details a computer group the policy is scoped to
     * `id` - ID of the computer group
     * `name`- Name of the computer group
-  * `buildings` - Details a building the policy is scoped to
+  * `building` - Details a building the policy is scoped to
     * `id` - ID of the building
     * `name` - Name of the building
-  * `departments` - Details a department the policy is scoped to
+  * `department` - Details a department the policy is scoped to
     * `id` - ID of the department
     * `name` - Name of the department
 * `self_service` - Self Service configuration of the policy